-- Before installing this equipment, disconnect all power sources (for example mains, battery, and telephone line) connected to the alarm panel. - Install the equipment indoors in a non-hazardous environment where the following conditions are met: - Pollution degree Maximum 2 - Over voltages Category II - Internal wiring must be routed to prevent strain on wire and terminal connections, loose terminal connections, and damage to conductor insulation. - Instruct the user that there are no user serviceable parts in this equipment.
+- Before installing this equipment, disconnect all power sources connected to the alarm panel. - Install the equipment indoors in a non-hazardous environment where the following conditions are met - Pollution degree Maximum 2 - Over voltages Category II - Internal wiring must be routed to prevent strain on wire and terminal connections, loose terminal connections, and damage to conductor insulation. - Instruct the user that there are no user serviceable parts in this equipment.
 All equipment must be serviced by a skilled person.